Brownpw07/CySecPro1/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running?
 - http://23.99.210.83:5601

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+Provided are the specific commands the user will need to run to download the playbook, update the files, etc._

 - git clone https://github.com/Brownpw07/CySecPro1.git
 - sudo apt-get install ansible